 - Constant high-pitched whine sounds similar to a tuning fork

 - Noise is most audible when the ignition is in the ON position but not running

 - Random clicking sound under the high-pitched sound

 - Most audible near the driver-side

 - Can be heard from the center instrument panel inside the cabin

 - Continues while the engine is running but less audible

-So we’ve established the sound is coming from the engine bay area and constant even after the engine is started.
-That rules out drivetrain and related components.
+So we’ve established the sound is coming from the engine bay area and is constant even after the engine is started.
+That rules out the drivetrain and related components.
 We also know it’s electrical.

 Let’s now look at the most possible causes.

 The JLU has been known to emit a high-pitched squealing noise that stems from the electronic throttle body.
 Pop in at your local dealership and they’ll have you know its “normal” behavior for the JLU throttle body.
 It’s a common “symptom” with all JLU Wranglers, and Chrysler/Jeep has no intention of rectifying or changing anything in the near future.